o355/PyWeather/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Helping to clear up confusion between community members
-* Giving each other helpful tips, etc.
+* Giving other community members "tips", and other helpful advice.

 Examples of unacceptable behavior by participants include: